 Types of LMNs

-α-Motor Neurons
+α-Motor Neurones

-γ-Motor Neurons
+γ-Motor Neurones

 To illustrate their importance, consider the myotatic stretch reflex.
 Upon stretching the muscle, (for example through a patellar tendon tap) the muscle spindle will stretch and sensory afferent fibres will fire.
-This in turn will cause the α-motor neurons to fire and lead to muscle contraction through the reflex arc.
+This in turn will cause the α-motor neurones to fire and lead to muscle contraction through the reflex arc.
 The contraction of muscle causes the intrafusal fibres to become slack, reducing Ia afferent firing.
 A slack fibre attenuates the firing of muscle spindle afferents and they are no longer sensitive to stretch.
-Therefore, if the muscle were to be stretched again, there would no firing and no α-motor neuron activation.
+Therefore, if the muscle were to be stretched again, there would no firing and no α-motor neurone activation.

 LMN Signs